^

 • Frequent stress or harmful working conditions.

-• The use of drugs that suppress the immune system.
+• Use of drugs that suppress the immune system.

-Throughout life a person can infect several genotypes of infection simultaneously.
-The above factors lead to an increase in infection.
-Infected cells begin to multiply actively, causing skin growths of various forms and localizations.
+During a person's life, he or she can be infected with several genotypes of infection at the same time.
+The action of the above factors leads to the activation of the infection.
+The infected cells begin to actively multiply, causing skin growths of various shapes and localizations.

 Immunity

-It is the immunity that acts as a factor in protecting the body from pathogens.
+It is the immune system that acts as a factor in protecting the body from pathogenic microorganisms.
 A timely immune response leads to the destruction of the pathogen, which does not have time to infect the basal cells of the epithelium.

-There are a number of factors that undermine immunity and contribute to infection and activation of the virus:
+There are a number of factors that undermine the immune system and contribute to infection and activation of the virus:

 • Frequent respiratory viral infections and infectious and inflammatory lesions of the body.